-- Align new streets in the area with existing streets edges to weave the new district into the adjacent neighborhood context. - Improve connections from the corner of Market Street and Guest Street to the Charles River by improving the pedestrian experience. - Create a framework of interconnected open spaces and green streets in the district. - Make better connections to Everett Street and through Everett Street to connect Guest and Braintree
+- Align new streets with existing streets edges to weave the new district into the adjacent neighborhood context. - Improve connections from the corner of Market Street and Guest Street to the Charles River by improving the pedestrian experience. - Create a framework of interconnected open spaces and green streets in the district. - Improve connections to Everett Street and through Everett Street to connect Guest and Braintree Streets.

-The Turnpike edge is a prominent gateway for visitors coming into the City of Boston from points west.
-Capitalize on the visibility by celebrating the arrival into arguably the most innovative city in the U.S. with appropriate design:
+The Turnpike edge is a prominent gateway for visitors coming into Boston from the west.
+Capitalize on this visibility by celebrating the arrival into arguably the most innovative city in the U.S. with appropriate design:

-- Reveal the creative uses occurring in the district by making buildings transparent where possible. - Reflect a forward thinking architectural building treatment with contemporary design, green technologies, and exciting architecture - Encourage the use of lights and appropriate signage to add visual interest to the edge even during the night. - Vary building massing with a balance of higher and lower building forms.
-The edge should not feel like an impenetrable wall and should have frequent sky zones to break up the edge
+- Reveal the creative uses occurring in the district by making buildings transparent where possible. - Reflect a forward thinking architectural building treatment with contemporary design, green technologies, and exciting architecture. - Encourage the use of lights and appropriate signage to add visual interest to the edge at all times. - Vary building massing with a balance of higher and lower building forms to avoid the creation of an impenetrable wall. - · Leave frequent sky zones to break up the edge.